Ignacio Allende: Biography

 Allende statue in Chihuahua City, Chihuahua.

 Posthumous portrait of Ignacio Allende (1769–1811).

 Allende was born on January 21, 1769, to a wealthy Spanish criollo family in San Miguel el Grande in Guanajuato, Mexico.
 His father was Domingo Narciso de Allende y Ayerdi from Spain and a wealthy estate owner and trader.

-In 1802, he joined the army, serving under general Félix María Calleja.
+In 1802, he joined the army, serving under general Félix María Calleja del Rey.
 In 1806, he started to favor the possibility of independence from Spain.

 His attendance at a conspiratorial meeting in Valladolid (today Morelia) was discovered, in 1809, by the Spanish and went unsanctioned.
 Regardless, Allende kept supporting the underground independence movement.
 He was eventually invited by the mayor of Querétaro, Miguel Domínguez and his wife Josefa Ortíz de Domínguez to discuss further plans for independence at their home.
 It was during one of these meetings where Allende met Miguel Hidalgo y Costilla and his captain Juan Aldama.

 Originally, the independence movement was to be led jointly by Allende and Aldama.
 A change of plans prompted by the discovery of the conspiracy forced Hidalgo to start the rebellion earlier than agreed.
 The "Grito de Dolores" uttered by Hidalgo signaled the beginning of the revolution, after which the conspirators rallied behind him.
 The rebel army quickly captured the town of Dolores and marched towards San Miguel el Grande, where Allende obtained the support of his cavalry regiment.
 On September 22, 1810, Hidalgo y Costilla was officially made captain general of the Revolutionary army while Allende was made lieutenant general.